djosephsen/jq-irl/2-select/Readme.md

 jq '.[][] | select(length >= 4) | keys' in.json | sort | uniq -c

 ```
+We can even use math operators like `+`, `-`, and `*` to perform math on
+numbers in our input, and append strings to other strings.
+Also, it should go

-Also, it should go without saying that there's no difference between string
+without saying that there's no difference between string matching and number
-matching and number matching syntax eg:
+matching syntax eg:

 ```
 jq '.[][]|select(.Instances[].InstanceId == "i-xxxef129")' in.json